4nd2in/edu/pages/OSI-model.md

 				- **Framing**: Packets received from the network layer are divided into small frames which then are sent bit-by-bit to the physical layer
 				- **Addressing**: This layer encapsulates the source and destination's [[MAC address]] in the header of each frame
 			- Logical Link Control (LLC)
+			  collapsed:: true
 				- This is the higher of the two layers.
 It acts as an interface between the network layer and the MAC layer.
 				- **Error Control**: With error detection and correction techniques this layer handles corrupted data.
 Each frame has some bits attached for error control and addressing
 				- **Flow Control**: Synchronise the sender's and receiver's speed so that overflows and packet loss are under control
 				- **Access Control**: Check which device has control over the channel when multiple devices are using the same one.
+This is also known as multiplexing
 		- A typical protocol for this layer is Ethernet.
 Compared to the physical layer, Ethernet in this layer defines the frame structure, such as addressing schemes.
 	- ## Physical layer (1)
 	  collapsed:: true